 What Are Porcelain Inlays And Onlays?

-A dental crown near me covers the entire tooth.
+Dental crowns near me cover the entire tooth.
 A porcelain inlay covers only the areas in between the teeth.
 An onlay covers only the top of a tooth.

 Occasionally, patients need a crown replacement when a crown becomes damaged.
 A crown may become dented or chipped while eating hard foods, for example.
 A crown can also fall off.
 If your crown falls off, take it to the dentist with you.
 Sometimes the dentist can put the crown back on.
 A crown with damage, however, may not fit well over your tooth.
 If you need a new crown, the dentist takes another impression and orders a new one.
 Visit a dental center in Houston, TX 77027 if you damage or lose a crown.